wongzit/ICSScsv/README.md

 ## Statement of need
-2D isochemical shielding surface (2D-ICSS) maps, also known as 2D-NICS (nuclear independent chemical shift) maps, are useful tools for investigating the aromaticity of cyclic moleculs.
+2D isochemical shielding surface (2D-ICSS) maps, also known as 2D-NICS (nuclear independent chemical shift) maps, are useful tools for investigating the aromaticity of cyclic molecules.
 A large number of ghost atoms, in addition to the target molecules, must be included in the input file for 2D-ICSS calculations.
 After completing the calculations, the magnetic shielding tensors of all ghost atoms must be extracted from the output files.
 This process is a huge and